wraithan/resume/docs/index.rst

 * A native of Portland, OR, USA.
 (And is not looking to relocate)
 * A nerd, cyclist, and metal head.

-But more than that I've been hacking in Python for 4-5 years at this point, and was primarily using it for web development and devops purposes, 3 of those years I was using Django.
+I am a python and javascript hacker.
+6 years of Python development experience, most of which was web development.
+3 years of using node for projects as well as being an organizer for PDXNode, a local node.js group, for the last few months.

-I commonly am teaching myself new languages and frameworks in my spare time, most recently I began using Clojure which I find to be a lot of fun.
-I recently heard in one of the keynotes at PyCon this wonderful
+In my spare time, I teach programming, play with hardware, and hack on side projects.
+I subscribe to a statement I heard in one of the keynotes at PyCon
-blurb: "When programming stops being fun, I'll stop doing it." and I think it describes how I feel about it as well.
+2012: "When programming stops being fun, I'll stop doing it."

 #################
 Table of Contents